Knowledge-Graph-Hub/kg-chat/docs/commands.rst

     .. code-block:: shell

-        kg qna --database neo4j "give me the sorted (descending) frequency count nodes with relationships.
+        poetry run kg qna --database neo4j "give me the sorted (descending) frequency count nodes with relationships.
 Give me label and id.
 I want this as a table "

     This should return